3 Strategies for Effective 1:1s

 15:5 Method.
 This is a great choice if you simply do not have 30 minutes each week for each employee.
 Use the first 15 minutes to discuss work: current projects, updates, roadblocks, specific feedback, objectives for the following week, etc. Then take the last 5 minutes and talk about the employee (the leader listens): life, family, hobbies, health, etc. Be sure to use a template that is filled out ahead of time.

 Project Centric Method.
 This is great when the employee and leader are working together towards specific project execution such as an event, product launch, or desired outcome by a specific time.
-This One on One will have three parts.
+This 1:1 will have three parts.
 The first is reporting on last week’s commitments.
 The next is going over wins and losses from last week and the leader asking how they can clear the path.
 The third part is next week’s commitments.
 We have found this method to work wonders on teams / projects that are stagnant.

 Culture & Values Method.
 Use this strategy if you already have project meetings or software that keeps track of everyone’s work.
 This method helps the employee by creating an atmosphere where the company’s culture and values are thought about, talked about, and put at the forefront of their work.
 Discuss how they are performing in the context of culture.
 Ask them how they are honoring the company’s values.
 Recognize wins and celebrate them.